It's hot! Here are clever Ways to Make Summer Meals Quick and Easy. Keep your house cool and budget in check with these simple ideas.

 Related: Grape Salad

 Your Crock-Pot is not only for the winter months!
-A crockpot will generate less heat, which means your kitchen doesn’t become sweltering hot.
-It also allows you to cook while you’re away, busy chasing kids around, or if you’re lucky, out by the pool.
+A crockpot will generate less heat, so your kitchen doesn't become sweltering hot.
+It also allows you to cook while you're away, busy chasing kids around, or, if you're lucky, out by the pool.